Cavapoo Puppy WaitlistWaitlist NOW OPEN for 2024

-If so, you will be invited to place a non-refundable deposit.
+If it’s a great fit on my end, you will be invited to review the Puppy Contract (signed on go home day) and to sign and review the deposit contract, and place a non-refundable deposit.
 (Please see this great article on why I do nonrefundable deposits – as well as some more great tips on finding a responsible breeder!)

 No Waitlist form?
 Contact Us.
 Please say hi, introduce yourself, and let us know you are interested.
 If someone falls off the waitlist, I have more puppies than deposits, these are the people I reach out to before opening up my waitlist to the public.

 1. When a litter arrives, we will go down our list in order of deposits to confirm interest.
 You have the option to confirm your interest, wait until a future litter, or remove yourself from the waitlist.
 Removing yourself from the waitlist does not refund your deposit.